Dimitrolito/prysm/tools/cross-toolchain/README.md

 There are a few caveats to each of these strategies.

-- Local runs require clang compiler and the appropriate cross compilers installed.
+- Local runs require clang compiler and the appropriate cross-compilers installed.
 These runs should only be considered for a power user or user with specific build requirements.
 See the Dockerfile setup scripts to understand what dependencies must be installed and where.
 - Docker sandbox is *slow*.
 Like really slow!
 The purpose of the docker sandbox is to test RBE builds without deploying a full RBE system.
 Each build action is executed in its own container.
 Given the large number of small targets in this project, the overhead of creating docker containers makes this strategy the slowest of all, but requires zero additional setup.
 - Remote Build Execution is by far the fastest, if you have a RBE backend available.
 This is another advanced use case which will require two config flags above as well as additional flags to specify the `--remote_executor`.
 Some of these flags are present in the project `.bazelrc` with example values, but commented out.